opsec-infosec/42-Devcontainer/Readme.md

 export DISPLAY YOUR_IP_ADDRESS:0.0

-OR you can add the above to your task.json file under .vscode like:
+OR you can add the above to your task.json (thanks Mekky) file under .vscode like:

 "environment": [{"name": "DISPLAY", "value": "YOUR IP ADDRESS:0.0" }],